Clarification of Biblical Teachings

 Perseverance of the Saints

-The bible does not use the words one can “lose” one’s salvation.
-However, the Bible gives ample warning to not abandon one’s faith.
+The Bible does not use the words one can “lose” one’s salvation.
+However, the Bible gives ample warning not to abandon one’s faith.
 Many strong words are given to persevere in faith to the end.
-It appears those frequent warnings, many by Jesus himself, give us a healthy fear to not fall away from God.
+Those frequent warnings, many by Jesus himself, give us a healthy fear not to fall away from God.
 When one loses their keys, they search diligently for them.
 Throwing your keys into the sea is not losing your keys.
 That is saying you don’t want the keys any longer.
 Denying Christ is not the same as “losing” one’s salvation.
 There is much to say on this topic and more than we can cover in a paragraph.

 Below is a link to paper our Pastor wrote on the topic.